pixelshaded/node-jfk/README.md

 Contains settings for token generation and password hashing.

 ###auth.password.saltformat
-This string represents how the password will be sorted.
+This string represents how the password will be salted.
 It uses https://github.com/baryon/node-tinytim to create a formatting template.
 The object that gets passed to tinytim has these properties:
 * email
 * password
 * salt

 Therefore you could create a format string like so:

 ```code